-The District will seek to conclude the grievance process, within sixty (60) days of receipt of the Formal Complaint If the Title IX Coordinator offers informal resolution processes, the informal resolution processes may not be used by the Complainant or Respondent to unduly delay the investigation and determination of responsibility.
+If the Title IX Coordinator offers informal resolution processes, the informal resolution processes may not be used by the Complainant or Respondent to unduly delay the investigation and determination of responsibility.
 The timeline, however, may be subject to a temporary delay of the grievance process or a limited extension for good cause with written notice to the Complainant and the Respondent of the delay or extension and the reasons for the action.
 Good cause may include considerations such as the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; and the need for language assistance or accommodation of disabilities.
+[DRAFTING NOTE: The Board should consult with its local legal counsel on a case-by-case basis to determine whether there may be other reasons/good cause for a delay or extension of time - e.g., the complexity and severity of the matter, or school breaks.] () The Title IX Coordinator will provide the parties with reasonable updates on the status of the grievance process.

 Upon receipt of a Formal Complaint, the Title IX Coordinator will provide written notice of the following to the parties who are known:

 - A. Notice of the Board's grievance process, including any informal resolution processes; - B. Notice of the allegations of misconduct that potentially constitutes Sexual Harassment as defined in this policy, including sufficient details known at the time and with sufficient time to prepare a response before any initial interview.
 Sufficient details include the identities of the parties involved in the incident, if known, the conduct allegedly constituting Sexual Harassment, and the date and location of the alleged incident, if known.
-The written notice must: - 1. include a statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility will be made at the conclusion of the grievance process; - 2. inform the parties that they may have an advisor of their choice, who may be, but is not required to be, an attorney, and may inspect and review evidence. - 3. inform the parties of any provision in the Student Code of Conduct ( $\sqrt{}$ ), this policy, that prohibits knowingly making false statements or knowingly submitting false information during the grievance process.
+The written notice must: - 1. include a statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility will be made at the conclusion of the grievance process; - 2. inform the parties that they may have an advisor of their choice, who may be, but is not required to be, an attorney, and may inspect and review evidence. - 3. inform the parties of any provision in the Student Code of Conduct (x), this policy, () and/or Employee/Administrator Handbook [DRAFTING NOTE: While the Title IX regulations only reference "code of conduct" Neola suggests that the Board reference other applicable documents that expressly prohibit an individual from making false statements or knowingly submitting false information as part of the grievance process] that prohibits knowingly making false statements or knowingly submitting false information during the grievance process.